kreismit/ECE4960/labs.md

 ### Simulation

+* The robot doesn't seem to have a minimum speed.
+I can reduce the input speed to 0.01 and less and still it moves (albeit around 1 square per minute.)
+It seems to have no maximum speed either.
+* The same seems to be true for angular speed.
-* I could accelerate nearly instantly and reverse direction nearly instantly.
-The time from full speed forward to full speed reverse was xxx sec; the time from full speed reverse to full speed forward was also xxx sec.
+* I could accelerate nearly instantly and reverse direction nearly instantly; the only limiting factor seems to be the frame rate.
+The time between 1x reverse and 1x forward is the same as between 3x reverse and 3x forward, or 3x forward and 3x reverse, etc.
 * When I hit the wall, the robot did not bounce, flip, etc; the simulation paused and showed a warning triangle sign in the place of the robot until I backed away from the wall.
+* I could grab and drag the robot using the mouse; as soon as I put the robot down, it resumed motion in the same direction as it was moving before.
+However, I couldn't both drag/pan and steer at once; the keyboard control only works when the terminal window running `robot-keyboard-teleop` has focus.